Do not resuscitate: Less care for DNR patients

 Patients with DNR therefore die sooner, even from causes unrelated to CPR.
-A study grouped 26,300 very sick hospital patients in 2006-10 from the sickest to the healthiest, using a detailed scale from 0 to 44.
+A study grouped 26,300 very sick hospital patients in 2006–2010 from the sickest to the healthiest, using a detailed scale from 0 to 44.
 They compared survival for patients at the same level, with and without DNR orders.
 In the healthiest group, 69% of those without DNR survived to leave the hospital, while only 7% of equally healthy patients with DNR survived.
 In the next-healthiest group, 53% of those without DNR survived, and 6% of those with DNR.
 Among the sickest patients, 6% of those without DNR survived, and none with DNR.

-Two Dartmouth doctors note that "In the 1990s...'resuscitation' increasingly began to appear in the medical literature to describe strategies to treat people with reversible conditions, such as IV fluids for shock from bleeding or infection... the meaning of DNR became ever more confusing to health-care providers."
+Two Dartmouth College doctors note that "In the 1990s ... 'resuscitation' increasingly began to appear in the medical literature to describe strategies to treat people with reversible conditions, such as IV fluids for shock from bleeding or infection... the meaning of DNR became ever more confusing to health-care providers."
 Other researchers confirm this pattern, using "resuscitative efforts" to cover a range of care, from treatment of allergic reaction to surgery for a broken hip.
 Hospital doctors do not agree which treatments to withhold from DNR patients, and document decisions in the chart only half the time.
 A survey with several scenarios found doctors "agreed or strongly agreed to initiate fewer interventions when a DNR order was present.

 After successful CPR, hospitals often discuss putting the patient on DNR, to avoid another resuscitation.
-Guidelines generally call for a 72-hour wait to see what the prognosis is, but within 12 hours US hospitals put up to 58% of survivors on DNR, and at the median hospital 23% received DNR orders at this early stage, much earlier than the guideline.
+Guidelines generally call for a 72-hour wait to see what the prognosis is, but within 12 hours, US hospitals put up to 58% of survivors on DNR, and at the median hospital, 23% received DNR orders at this early stage, much earlier than the guideline.
 The hospitals putting fewest patients on DNR had more successful survival rates, which the researchers suggest shows their better care in general.
 When CPR happened outside the hospital, hospitals put up to 80% of survivors on DNR within 24 hours, with an average of 32.5%.
 The patients who received DNR orders had less treatment, and almost all died in the hospital.
 The researchers say families need to expect death if they agree to DNR in the hospital.